getsentry/devservices/README.md

 ## Installation

+### 1. Add devservices to your requirements.txt

 The recommended way to install devservices is through a virtualenv in the requirements.txt.
 Once that is installed and a devservices config file is added, you should be able to run `devservices up` to begin local development.

 ```
 devservices==1.0.16
 ```

-### Devservices Config File
+### 2. Add Devservices Config Files

 Each repo should have a `devservices` directory with a `config.yml` file.
 This file is used to define services, dependencies, and modes.
+Other files and subdirectories in the `devservices` directory are optional and can be most commonly used for volume mounts.

 The configuration file is a yaml file that looks like this: